Carlos II, King of Spain

 Carlos II, King of Spain; Credit – Wikipedia

 Carlos II, King of Spain was the last Spanish king from the House of Habsburg.
 He had physical and mental conditions probably caused by the continued inbreeding of the House of Habsburg.
 When Carlos died without children, the Spanish House of Habsburg became extinct.
 Carlos II, King of Spain was born on November 6, 1661, at the Royal Alcazar of Madrid, located at the site of today’s Royal Palace in Madrid, Spain.
 He was the youngest of the five children and the third but the only surviving of the three sons of Felipe IV, King of Spain and his second wife Mariana of Austria, who were uncle and niece, an example of inbreeding.
-Carlos’ paternal grandparents were Felipe III, King of Spain and Margaret of Austria, who were both children of parents who were an uncle and his niece, and were first cousins once removed and second cousins.
+Carlos’ paternal grandparents were Felipe III, King of Spain and Margaret of Austria, both children of parents who were an uncle and his niece, and were first cousins once removed and second cousins.
 Carlos’ maternal grandparents were Ferdinand III, Holy Roman Emperor, King of Hungary and Croatia, King of Bohemia, Archduke of Austria and his first wife Maria Anna of Spain who were first cousins.

 The House of Habsburg was notorious for its inbreeding.
-The Habsburgs had built their empire by marriage and they wanted to keep the land they amassed all in the family, so they began to intermarry more and more frequently among themselves.
+The Habsburgs had built their empire by marriage.
+They wanted to keep the land they amassed all in the family, so they began to intermarry more and more frequently among themselves.
 Seven of Carlos II’s eight great-grandparents were descended from Juana I, Queen of Castile and León and Aragon and her husband Philip of Habsburg, Duke of Burgundy.
 While a person in the fifth generation normally has thirty-two different ancestors, Carlos II had only ten different ancestors in the fifth generation.
 See the family tree of the ancestors of Carlos II, King of Spain at Wikipedia: Ancestors of Charles II of Spain.

 Carlos had four siblings but only one survived childhood.
 Five days before Carlos’ birth, Felipe Prospero, his nearly four-year-old elder brother and heir to the throne died.
-He had been ill for quite some time, had suffered from epilepsy, and was frequently ill, probably due to the generations of inbreeding.
+He had been ill for quite some time, suffered from epilepsy, and was frequently ill, probably due to the generations of inbreeding.
 At birth, Carlos was the heir to the Spanish throne and was titled Prince of Asturias, the title of the heir to the Spanish throne.

 Carlos’ only surviving full sibling Margarita Teresa in mourning for her father; Credit: Wikipedia